 Justice, Mercy, and Peacemaking

 We all live in fractured relationships with God, with other people, and with our world.
 We have all been sinned against, and we have all sinned against others.
-Not only do these wounds, but also differences of personality, culture, politics, economics, ethnicity, race, age, language, personal histories, and denomination divide us.
-The Gospel announces that God is at work through the cross to make all things right and to reconcile all things, us to himself and also us to each other.
+We are divided not only by these wounds, but also by differences of personality, culture, politics, economics, ethnicity, race, age, language, personal histories, and denomination.
+The Gospel announces that God is at work through the cross to make all things right and to reconcile all things, us to Christ and in Christ also us to each other.
 Scripture says God has given the church the ministries of justice, mercy, and reconciliation.
 We strive to live out this ministry with humble honesty about our own contributions to the brokenness, acknowledging how painful, difficult, and long-term the process of healing is.
 But we also strive to live out this ministry with genuine hope that Christ is at work even now and even in our midst to make all things new.
 We look for God’s healing work within our homes, neighborhoods, churches, workplaces, schools, and our broader world.
 We bear witness to God’s work of justice, mercy, and reconciliation and strive to care for the poor, the widow, the orphan, the refugee.